Chart Color Schemes

 Population

-Population growth drivers in Caroline Springs are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Caroline Springs are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Caroline Springs' population, as of August 2025, is approximately 21,062.
-This figure represents an increase of 697 individuals, a 3.4% rise from the 2021 Census total of 20,365 people.
-The estimated resident population of 21,022 in June 2024, along with an additional 52 validated new addresses since the Census date, contributes to this growth.
-This results in a population density ratio of 3,030 persons per square kilometer, placing Caroline Springs in the upper quartile compared to national locations assessed by AreaSearch.
-Overseas migration drove primary population growth, accounting for approximately 65.8% of overall population gains during recent periods.
+Caroline Springs' population was approximately 21,059 as of November 2025.
+This figure represents an increase of 694 people, a 3.4% rise from the 2021 Census which reported a population of 20,365.
+The growth is inferred from ABS' estimated resident population of 21,022 in June 2024 and an additional 51 validated new addresses since the Census date.
+This results in a density ratio of 3,030 persons per square kilometer, placing Caroline Springs in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration contributed approximately 65.8% of overall population gains during recent periods.

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to calculate population growth from LGA to SA2 levels.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population trends forecast a significant increase in Caroline Springs' top quartile of national statistical areas.
-By 2041, the area is expected to grow by 6,308 persons based on the latest population numbers, reflecting an overall increase of 29.8% over the 17-year period.
+Future population trends indicate a significant increase in Caroline Springs' top quartile of national statistical areas, with an expected expansion of 6,308 persons by 2041 based on the latest annual ERP population numbers, reflecting a total increase of 29.8% over 17 years.

 Frequently Asked Questions - Population